When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Rose Bikes have been around for a very long time (since 1907) and have an excellent reputation both in their home country of Germany and worldwide.

 I’ve always been a big fan of their bike range and more recently they’ve started producing some very interesting electric bikes.
-From electric gravel bikes through to fully-kitted out touring and urban e-bikes, there’s something for all occasions.
+From electric gravel bikes to fully-kitted-out touring and urban e-bikes, there’s something for all occasions.

 The Backroad+ Urban is, as the name suggests aimed at the urban / commuting market.
 Although it’s so much more than that!
 It’s one of those electric bikes that could be used for light touring, bikepacking or just running errands.
 You could also take it off the beaten track on gravel and woodland trails.

-Featuring a full carbon frame and fork, one thing that’s impressive is the comparatively low weight (when compared with similar e-bikes).
-Weighing in at a claimed 17.03kg, the Backroad+ Urban is very light for a fully-kitted out e-bike.
+Featuring a full carbon frame and fork, one impressive thing is the comparatively low weight (when compared with similar e-bikes).
+Weighing in at a claimed 17.03kg, the Backroad+ Urban is very light for a fully kitted-out e-bike.
 This is even more impressive when you consider the powerful Shimano Steps EP8 motor and 360Wh internal battery.

 One of the great things about this motor is the performance and assist characteristics can be personalised using the Shimano E-Tube App.

 Apart from the impressive performance, the motor is also incredibly energy efficient, meaning you get more range per charge.
 There’s also 36% less drag from the motor (when compared with the E8000).